bobleesj/electron-microscopy/src/index.md

 ## 🙋 Looking for volunteers!

 We appreciate feedback, corrections, and contributions from the community!

+- **Found an error?** Open an issue or submit a PR
+- **Want to add your institution's SOP?** Reach out to [@bobleesj](https://github.com/bobleesj) - we can help with writing and formatting as long as you have notes, Word docs, or rough drafts
-If you want to add your own SOP for your microscope, please contribute.
-See the [GitHub repo](https://github.com/bobleesj/electron-microscopy) for contribution guidelines.
+- **Have suggestions?** See the [GitHub repo](https://github.com/bobleesj/electron-microscopy) for contribution guidelines

 ## Acknowledgments